Fun Facts

 Fact #8 – SCB

 Ice hockey plays an important role in the city of Bern.
-Every week, over 15,000 fans gather at the arena to watch the SC Bern play, making it the club with the second-highest number of spectators in all of Europe.
-It even used to be at number 1 – that’s how devoted its fans are.
-Go and experience the unique atmosphere for yourself!
+Every week, over 15,000 fans flock to the arena to watch the SC Bern play.
+This places the club among the top three in Europe in terms of spectator numbers.
+For years, the Bernese even headed the list.
+Their games have an incredible, unique atmosphere – go and see for yourself!

 Fact #9 – Onions galore